 Power BI basic Filters on Multiple dimensions

-Let me select the Management, Professional, and Skilled Manual fields as the basic filtering values.
-As you can see from the screenshot below, it displays 4 countries that we selected in Countries Filters and Three occupations that we chosen now.
+Let me expand the English Occupation column to apply filters on Occupation.
+Please select the Management, Professional, and Skilled Manual fields as the basic filtering values.
+As you can see from the screenshot below, it displays 4 countries that we selected in the Countries Filters and three occupations that we chose now.

 Delete Power BI Filters